Massachusetts Income Tax

-So, get help!
-Use Tax Pro Go, virtual tax prep offered by H&R Block.
-With this service, we’ll match you with a tax pro with Mass tax expertise.
+So, get help with H&R Block Virtual!
+With this service, we’ll match you with a tax pro with Massachussetts tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help with not only state taxes, including federal deductions for paying state taxes.
+We can help with your MA taxes, including federal deductions for paying state taxes.

-Looking for more information about your California refund?
+Looking for more information about your Virginia refund?
 Find out details on how to check your refund status, who to contact, and more from H&R Block.